karlseguin/http.zig/readme.md

 * [Websocket](#websocket)

 # Versions
-The `master` branch targets Zig 0.14.
+The `master` branch targets the latest stable of Zig (0.15.1).
 The `dev` branch targets the latest version of Zig.
+If you're looking for an older version, look for an zig-X.YZ branches.

 # Examples
 See the [examples](https://github.com/karlseguin/http.zig/tree/master/examples) folder for examples.
 If you clone this repository, you can run `zig build example_#` to run a specific example: